-Each year, a select number of students are offered and accept The College at Brockport's Extraordinary Academic Scholarships.
-The type and amount of scholarship received is based on high school average and SAT or ACT scores for first-time freshmen.
-The Terms of Award in order to receive and renew these scholarships are listed below.
-Any questions or requests for further information should be directed to Deidre Strutz, Assistant Director of Financial Aid, at (585) 395-2501 or by email to email@example.com.
+Each year, a select number of students are offered and accept SUNY Brockport's Extraordinary Academic Scholarships.
+The type and amount of scholarship received is based on high school average and SAT or ACT scores for first-time freshman.
+The Terms of Award a student needs to maintain in order to receive and renew these scholarships are listed below.
+Any questions or requests for further information should be directed to Deidre Strutz, Assistant Director of Financial Aid.

 Nature of Award

-The Extraordinary Academic Scholarship Program Awards (Gold, Green and Recognition Scholarships) consist of a waiver that is applied to room.
+The Extraordinary Academic Scholarship Program Awards (Gold, Green and Recognition Scholarships) consist of a waiver that is applied to room expenses.
 This non-tuition award will be credited to the recipient’s account as a credit to assist with coverage of these on-campus resident expenses.

 Confirming Eligibility Requirements